VirtuallyCreative/virtuallycreative-core/content/_index.md

     section_id: hero
     title: >-
-      A Canadian digital agency focused on advocating for compassionate design and accessability development best practices.
+      A Canadian digital agency focused on advocating for compassionate design and accessibility development best practices.
     content: >
       > Understand that accessibility isn’t something you tack on to a good design—it is good design.